saltukalakus/idiomatic-rust-snippets/src/essentials/std-lib/rc.md

 }
 ```

-In this example, `Rc::clone(&value)` creates a new reference to the same data.
+`Rc::clone(&value)` creates a new reference to the same data.
 Both `value` and `value_clone` point to the same data, and the reference count is increased.

 ### Summary